whopio/next-app-middleware/README.md

 };
 ```

-In this example the forward.static.ts file declares a hosted rewrite.
+In this example the forward.static.ts file declares a `hosted` rewrite.
 This setup will result in the final middleware to consider any external request to `/` a request to `/hosted` and will block all direct external requests to `/hosted`

 ### external.{ts,js}

-An external.ts file allows routing traffic to other applications:
+An `external` file allows routing traffic to other applications:

 ```ts
 export const origin = "https://example.com";